By Rachel Rutkie, a Washington state-based psychologist.

 The symptom clusters that make up a diagnosis are complex and nuanced.
 Even clinicians with formal training and years of experience can struggle to pinpoint which diagnoses are appropriate for a person.
 Below are four factors that can create complexity and confusion in the diagnosing process.

 First, when a person appears to meet criteria for more than one disorder, clinicians refer to the disorders as co-morbid.
 When comorbidity is at play, the presentation of symptoms is often more difficult to assess.
-For example, if someone only meets criteria for Autism, they will likely display rigid routines and a preference for sameness.
-If someone meets criteria for both ADHD and Autism, then they may have some preferences for daily routine, but they may have little ability to follow through with
+For example, if someone only meets the criteria for Autism, they will likely display rigid routines and a preference for sameness.
+If someone meets the criteria for both ADHD and Autism, then they may have some preferences for daily routine, but they may have little ability to follow through with

 preferred daily routines.
 These two people would likely present quite differently in session, and thus the Autism diagnosis may be missed in the person with co-morbid conditions.